ethanthoma/personal-website/posts/odin_errdefer.md

 }
 ```

-We tried to be smart here by skipping the loop if `find` and `replace` are the
+We tried to be smart here and skip the loop if `find` and `replace` are the same
-same.
-But if they are the same, `ok` remains `false` (the default), and our
+value.
+But, if they are the same, `ok` never gets set to `true` and stays its
-`defer` goes ahead and deletes the `copied_slice` memory and then returns it,
+default `false` value.
+Our `defer` statement then goes ahead and deletes the
-making a dangling pointer.
+`copied_slice` memory before it's returned, making it into a dangling pointer.
 Oops.

 ### The Fix: Assume Success

-To dodge this pitfall, we have to explicitly set `ok` to `true`.
-In other words,
+To dodge this pitfall, we must be explicit and assume the function will succeed:
-like every other function, assume success unless otherwise:

 ```odin
 find_and_replace :: proc(slice: []u32, find, replace: u32) -> (ok: bool = true) {